Artificial Intelligence Clones: Model

-In the second regime, which I call the \emph{AI representation} regime, individuals do not interact directly in person.
-Instead, they participate on a platform, which uses each individual's personal data to train an algorithm.
-This algorithm stochastically produces a representation of that individual for each potential interaction.
-Specifically, in the interaction between Subject and individual $i$, Subject is represented by
+Under \emph{AI-mediated search}, individuals do not interact in person but instead participate on a platform that uses ``generators'' to stochastically represent the candidates and the target.
+Specifically, in the interaction between Subject and candidate $i$, Subject's target is represented by